crispitagorico/sigkernel/README.md

 <h1 align='center'>sigkernel</h1>
-<h2 align='center'>Differentiable GPU-capable computations for the signature-PDE-kernel</h2>
+<h2 align='center'>Differentiable computations for the signature-PDE-kernel on CPU and GPU</h2>

-This library provides differentiable GPU-capable computation in PyTorch for the [signature-PDE-kernel](https://arxiv.org/abs/2006.14794).
+This library provides differentiable computation in PyTorch for the [signature-PDE-kernel](https://arxiv.org/abs/2006.14794) both on CPU and GPU.
 Automatic differentiation is done efficiently without backpropagating through the PDE solver.

-This allows to build state-of-the-art kernel-methods such as SVM or Gaussian Processes for irregularly sampled multivariate time series.
+This allows to build state-of-the-art kernel-methods such as SVM or Gaussian Processes for complex, high-dimensional, irregularly-sampled, multivariate sequences of data.

 ---